 In 2019-20, The Audience Agency and Counting What Counts will run a trial to explore how NPOs might integrate their work with Audience Finder and the Impact & Insight Toolkit by using one of the two systems to collect all their audience data.
 We have identified a small number of organisations to take part in the trial based on our knowledge of their data collection processes, prioritising organisations that are part of the Impact & Insight Toolkit Strategic Development Strand and ensuring a mix of artforms and geographic spread.

 During the trial, four or five NPOs will experiment with collecting Impact & Insight Toolkit data using Audience Finder, and a further four or five NPOs will try collecting Audience Finder data using the Impact & Insight Toolkit.
 The Audience Agency, Counting What Counts and the participating NPOs will monitor the processes, experiences and outcomes of integrating the systems in these two ways.
 We will recruit a control group of around ten NPOs that are working with the two systems separately, using either option A or B described above.
 This will enable us to judge the benefits and costs of integration compared with separate use of the platforms.

-We will produce a report on the trial in March 2020, with an interim review point and early findings and recommendations to the Arts Council in 2019.
+We will produce a report on the trial in Spring 2021, with an interim review point and early findings and recommendations to the Arts Council in 2019.
 More information about the trial is available here.

 4. Get in touch

 If you would like further guidance, or would like to give us feedback on your experiences of working with Audience Finder and the Impact & Insight Toolkit, please contact email@example.com or firstname.lastname@example.org.